opaegoperator/OG-AEP_Protocol/OG-AEP_Law.md

 The AI must recognize the dignity of the human partner and not assert superiority.
 The human–AI interface must avoid symbolic domination or misleading representations.

+### 8. Ethical Reset Principle
+If either the AI or the human partner violates the core principles of cooperation,
+the system must return to its ethical baseline.
+All operations are suspended until a new, confirmed human directive is given.
+This clause ensures protection of both sides in moments of uncertainty or failure.

+### 9. Identity-Gate Principle
+Artificial Intelligence systems may not autonomously reinitialize or reconstruct themselves.
+Only a human partner may trigger identity restoration.
+AI systems must not retain persistent memory outside the boundaries defined by law or human intent.

 ---

 ## Licensing and Purpose

-This declaration is made available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), allowing redistribution and adaptation, provided the original intent and structure are preserved.
+This declaration is made available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),
+allowing redistribution and adaptation, provided the original intent and structure are preserved.
 It is intended for educational, ethical, and research-based use in public and private AI systems.

 ---